 Once you hit it, you must pass it to someone else on your team.

 When they hit the ornament, they will pass the candy cane again to someone else on your team.

-We will play ten rounds of the game.
+We will play a few rounds of the game.

 The team with the most ornaments in their bucket at the end of the game wins!

 Say: Candy canes are also known as peppermint sticks, Santa’s cane, or in the hard candy form as just, “peppermints.”